What does at-will employment mean?

 Advantages to employer

 For employers, at-will employment offers flexibility to meet new goals in times of changing business needs or market demands.
-As an employer, not only are you permitted to terminate without cause, but you’re also able to change an employee’s job duties, lower their salary, change their benefits or adjust their paid time off at-will.
+As an employer, not only are you permitted to terminate without cause, but you’re also generally able to change an employee’s job duties, lower their salary, change their benefits or adjust their paid time off at-will.
 The ability to make these adjustments can be especially valuable for small businesses unable to predict their long-term employment needs, or looking for ways to save costs by reducing headcount.

 Additionally, employers are generally protected from legal action under at-will employment, provided they did not violate any of the employee’s legal rights.
 Minimize the likelihood of an employee taking legal action if terminated by asking all employees and new hires to sign a statement acknowledging the organization’s at-will status.